-Buying silver bullion is typically most affordable when you buy silver bars .
-The most popular ones for sale are 1 oz, 5 oz, 10 oz, Kilo and 100 oz sizes.
+Buying silver bullion is typically most affordable when you buy silver bars.
+The most popular ones for sale are 1 oz, 5 oz, 10 oz, Kilo, and 100 oz sizes.
 They can be minted from private mints, such as the highly recognized Sunshine Mint, to government mints like the Royal Canadian Mint (RCM).
 Buying silver bars is a popular investment for both new and seasoned silver investors alike.
-Choose and buy from our silver bullion bar inventory above.
+Choose and buy from our silver bar inventory above.

 Most silver investors turn to bars instead of coins when they are looking to acquire the most silver ounces for their money.
 Like silver rounds, bars rarely carry any collectible value and their price is highly dependent on the silver content within.

-What are the benefits of buying silver bars?
+What are the benefits of buying a silver bar?

 The primary advantage is the lower cost of silver per gram or ounce in comparison to smaller silver coins.
-You can buy silver bars in large sizes of up to 100 oz, or even 5 kg (160 oz), and they'd still be more affordable than gold bullion bars, for example, because of silver's lower price.
+You can buy a silver bar in large sizes of up to 100 oz, or even 5 kg (160 oz), and it would still be more affordable than a gold bullion bar, for example, because of silver's lower price.

-In addition, the production costs of silver bars are lower, which results in cheaper prices per gram or ounce.
-If you add to that the fact that the silver market is growing because of the rising industrial demand, you'll see why investing in silver bars could bring profits in the future.
-And finally, the market is abundant with options, the most common mints being 1 oz, 10 oz, and 100 oz.
+In addition, the production costs of silver bars are lower.
+That results in cheaper prices per gram or ounce.
+Moreover, the silver market is growing due to the rising industrial demand.
+Thus, investing in silver bars could bring profits in the future.
+Finally, the market is abundant with options and a variety of sizes, the most common being 1 oz, 10 oz, and 100 oz.

 Silver Bar Sizes